Zelmaker/Pandas_Cheatlist/README.md

 ##### countries_reviewed.sort_values(by='len', ascending=False)
 To sort by index values, use the companion method sort_index().
 This method has the same arguments and default order:
 ##### countries_reviewed.sort_index()
+## Data Types and Missing Values

+What are the most common wine-producing regions?
+Create a Series counting the number of times each value occurs in the region_1 field.
+This field is often missing data, so replace missing values with Unknown.
+Sort in descending order.
+Your output should look something like this:
+##### reviews_per_region = reviews.region_1.fillna('Unknown').value_counts().sort_values(ascending=False)

+## Renaming and Combining
+### Renaming
+The first function we'll introduce here is rename(), which lets you change index names and/or column names.
+For example, to change the points column in our dataset to score, we would do:
+##### reviews.rename(columns={'points': 'score'})
+Here is an example using it to rename some elements of the index.
+##### reviews.rename(index={0: 'firstEntry', 1: 'secondEntry'})
+Both the row index and the column index can have their own name attribute.
+The complimentary rename_axis() method may be used to change these names.
+For example:
+##### reviews.rename_axis("wines", axis='rows').rename_axis("fields", axis='columns')
+### Combining
+When performing operations on a dataset, we will sometimes need to combine different DataFrames and/or Series in non-trivial ways.
+Pandas has three core methods for doing this.
+In order of increasing complexity, these are concat(), join(), and merge().
+Most of what merge() can do can also be done more simply with join(), so we will omit it and focus on the first two functions here.

+The simplest combining method is concat().
+Given a list of elements, this function will smush those elements together along an axis.

+This is useful when we have data in different DataFrame or Series objects but having the same fields (columns).
+One example: the YouTube Videos dataset, which splits the data up based on country of origin (e.g. Canada and the UK, in this example).
+If we want to study multiple countries simultaneously, we can use concat() to smush them together:
+##### canadian_youtube = pd.read_csv("../input/youtube-new/CAvideos.csv")
+##### british_youtube = pd.read_csv("../input/youtube-new/GBvideos.csv")
+##### pd.concat([canadian_youtube, british_youtube])
+The middlemost combiner in terms of complexity is join(). join() lets you combine different DataFrame objects which have an index in common.
+For example, to pull down videos that happened to be trending on the same day in both Canada and the UK, we could do the following:

+##### left = canadian_youtube.set_index(['title', 'trending_date'])
+##### right = british_youtube.set_index(['title', 'trending_date'])

+##### left.join(right, lsuffix='_CAN', rsuffix='_UK')
+The lsuffix and rsuffix parameters are necessary here because the data has the same column names in both British and Canadian datasets.
+If this wasn't true (because, say, we'd renamed them beforehand) we wouldn't need them.